How Long Does It Take To Repair Your Credit?

 If an entry is inaccurate or can no longer be verified, it must be removed or corrected, even if the seven-year period has not expired.

 This certainly doesn’t mean it’s going to take seven to 10 years to repair your credit reports.
 You may be able to remove negative information much sooner, especially if it is not verifiable.
-And, credit repair isn’t synonymous with “removing bad stuff.”
+And credit repair isn’t synonymous with “removing bad stuff.”
 On the contrary, you can begin repairing your credit by adding rather than simply removing bad information.

-Credit scoring systems, those built by FICO and VantageScore, love to see recent positive information and a lack of recent negative information.
+Credit scoring systems, such as those built by FICO and VantageScore, love to see recent positive information and a lack of recent negative information.
 As such, even if you have poor credit reports, you can accelerate the repair process by beginning to establish new credit even before the poor credit has been purged.

 Generally speaking, credit scoring systems will weigh the more recent information more heavily, so if you can put some time between yourself and the bad stuff, your scores will begin to improve.